pretix/pretix-docs/docs/tutorial/continuous-operation/dates.md

 We will choose the start time `10:00:00`, the end time `12:00:00` and the admission time `09:30:00`.

 Under "General information", we will enter `Guided tour` as the name for these dates.
+We are also going to add a description under "Frontpage text".

+Under "Quotas", we are going to enter "Tour tickets".
+We will enter a total capacity of "30".
+Under "Products", we will select the "Guided tour" product.

 Finally, we will click the :btn: Save: button, which takes us back to the dates overview page.